 It's easiest to think in extremes because extremes can be expressed in short sound bites.
-The middle way requires being very observant, experimenting, and developing a sense of what's the just-right point in the practice.
+The middle wav requires being very observant, experimenting, and developing a sense of what's the just right point in the practice.
 There's some confusion about this coming from the Thai language.
-The word for "just right" in Thai is phor di, which literally means "enough good."
-And many people will interpret that as "good enough," which means, "okay."
-You don't have to try to be really good, just good enough.
-But that's not what the ajaans are really saying when they say you should do things phor di.
-Phor di means you have to find the point that's just right-and sometimes "just right" requires a lot more than "good enough."
-Sometimes it lies outside of the box entirely.
+The word for just right in Thai is phor di. which literally means "enough good."
+And many people will interpret that as good enough. which means "okav."
+You don't have to try to be really good, iust good enough.
+Which is not what the aiaans are saving when they say you should do it phor di.
+Phor di means you have to find the point that's just right-and sometimes "just right" lies outside of the box entirely.

-Like the Buddha's approach to pleasure and pain: It's not that you try to find a middling point where each pleasure and pain gets neutralized.
-You pursue certain pleasures-the pleasures of jhana, the pleasures that come from mastering virtue and concentration, generosity-so that you can use them.
-Use the pleasure of concentration to put the mind in the proper mood and the proper frame of mind, making it stable enough so it can really see things in a balanced way.
-And often this requires a lot of concentration-pleasure to get the mind tamed, not just little middling doses.

-At the same time, the Buddha has you use pain.
+Like the Buddha's approach to pleasure and pain: It's not that you try to find a middling point where every pleasure and pain gets neutralized.
+You pursue certain pleasures-the pleasures of ihana, the pleasures that come from mastering virtue and concentration, generosity-so that you can use them.
+Use the pleasure of concentration to put the mind in the proper mood, and put it in the proper frame of mind, making it stable enough so it can really see things in a balanced way.
+At the same time, he has you use pain.
 Pain is a noble truth-when you use it as a noble truth.
 In other words, you use it to understand: What's the mind doing around the pain?
-Sometimes you'll gain this understanding with subtle pains, and sometimes it requires more extreme ones, when the mind is cornered and can't find any other way out aside from sharpening its discernment into what your perceptions are doing to build a bridge from the pain into the mind.

 So instead of having you pursue pleasure and pain as goals in and of themselves, the Buddha has you use them as tools.
 That's an entirely different kind of approach.
 We're not looking for a middling path that's halfway between pleasure and pain.
-We're looking for a new way to approach both pleasures and pains.
+We're looking for a new way to approach them.

-You have to keep this in mind all the time as you're practicing: Where is the "just right" point in what you're doing?
+You have to keep this in mind all the time as vou're practicing: Where is the "iust right" point in what vou're doing?
 Sometimes it's outside the box.
-If you're the sort of person who's been angry, you might say, "Well, I need to be really loving and compassionate," and you try being a Pollyanna for a while, and you realize that doesn't work.
+If vou're the sort of person who's been angry, vou might say, "Well, I need to be really loving and compassionate," and vou try being a Pollyanna for a while, and you realize that doesn't work.
 So you go thrashing back and forth, feeling that you're either too passive or too aggressive.
 It's not the passivity or the being aggressive that's the issue: It's what your intention is when you're dealing with people.

 Look at the Buddha.
-In some cases he would totally avoid getting into arguments, and in other cases he'd pursue an argument and be really aggressive.
-So you have to realize: There was something else going on.
+In some cases he would totally avoid getting into arguments. and in other cases he'd pursue an argument and be really aggressive.
+So you have to realize, there was something else going on.
 The passivity or the aggressiveness was not the issue.
 It was his intention.
 His intention was kind.
 At the same time, he'd have a sense that some people would be just a waste of time.
 They were in the argument simply to win, to make points.
 They weren't trying to learn anything.
-Those were the people he'd avoid.
+Those are the people he'd avoid.